| KUANTAN, Malaysia — Rising prices for cooking oil are forcing residents of Asia’s largest slum, in Mumbai, India, to ration every

 regulated prices.

-cannot find enough cooking oil to prepare roti canai, the flatbread
+Street vendors in the capital, Kuala Lumpur, complain that they cannot find enough cooking oil to prepare roti canai, the flatbread

 that is the national snack.
 “It’s! very difficult; it’s hard to find,”